Helping Earth with space age technology

-As he hopped his foot across the surface of the moon, crunching it into the dust and debris of a place no human had ever graced before, Neil Armstrong never knew just how portentous his "one giant leap for mankind" proclamation might be.
-Not only because it signalled a new era in human history, an advancement of technology which reshaped the world we live in today, but also because it was space travel, and the science needed to keep people alive outside the earth’s atmosphere, which might ultimately help mankind endure.
+As he walked across the moon, venturing somewhere no human had been before, Neil Armstrong probably didn’t realise how significant his "one giant leap for mankind" proclamation would be.
+Not only did he usher in a new era in human history, he began the age of space travel, giving hope that mankind could endure using the science needed to keep people alive outside Earth’s atmosphere.

 If this all sounds a little grand, well, it is.
-But in fact an epic origin story is exactly how Amsterdam startup Skytree came to be.
-It’s unique technology, used to extract carbon dioxide (CO2) from the air, was originally developed to make longer space missions possible by extracting the CO2 exhaled by astronauts in space.
-Now Skytree is developing and evolving that technology to use for commercial purposes – including indoor-air purification, fuel synthesis and improving plant growth in farming.
+But in fact, an epic origin story is exactly how Amsterdam startup Skytree came to be.
+Its unique technology was originally developed to make longer missions possible by extracting the CO2 exhaled by astronauts in space.
+Now, Skytree is developing and evolving that technology for commercial use – including indoor air purification, fuel synthesis and farming.

 Photo: Skytree CEO Max Beaumont

-Skytree is the brainchild of its CEO, Max Beaumont – a half welsh-half English "cultural nomad" who started developing Skytree’s unique technology while working as a systems engineer at the European Space Agency’s centre in the Dutch municipality of Noordwijk.
-“We knew we had the air purification technology to keep astronauts alive in the tin can which is very good at extracting CO2 and water,” Beaumont explains.
-“So we thought ‘what if we could apply this as a geo-engineering technology to reverse climate change’.
+Skytree is the brainchild of its CEO, Max Beaumont – a half welsh, half English "cultural nomad."
+He started developing the company’s unique technology while working as a systems engineer at the European Space Agency’s centre in Noordwijk.
+“We knew we had the air purification technology to keep astronauts alive in the tin can, which is very good at extracting CO2 and water,” he explains.
+“So, we thought what if we could apply this as a geo-engineering technology to reverse climate change.
 It’s an extremely ambitious aim, but we secured the funding and that’s how we started out.”

-Getting on the bootcamp wasn’t the only reason Skytree chose Amsterdam as its base, eventually landing at its current premises in the city’s Science Park.
+Getting accepted by Startupbootcamp wasn’t the only reason Skytree chose Amsterdam as its base.
 “We also wanted to move to Amsterdam to be closer to investors.
 Amsterdam also has a great talent pool, it’s very well connected with Schiphol, and it has a great startup and investment scene.
 We didn’t need to be convinced to move here.”

 Photo: Skytree's technology was originally developed to keep astronauts alive for longer in space

-When asked about other smart and sustainable solutions to help climate change Beaumont cites the electrification of the transport sector and autonomous vehicles as new technology that can have a massive impact.
-“I’m really excited to see that happening,” he says.
-Beaumont thinks the world will come to a point when it relies on negative emission technologies (NETS) to extract CO2 from the earth’s atmosphere and help prevent climate change.
-“There’s a lot of uses for carbon, and if that carbon just happens to come from CO2 in the air then even better.”
+When asked about other smart and sustainable solutions to help climate change, Beaumont cites the electrification of the transport sector and autonomous vehicles as new technologies that can have a massive impact.
+Beaumont also thinks the world will come to a point when it relies on negative emission technologies (NETS) to extract CO2 from the Earth’s atmosphere and help prevent climate change.
+“There’s a lot of uses for carbon, and if that carbon just happens to come from CO2 in the air, then even better.”